|Overview||About the Program||Education and Didactics||Rotation Schedule||Fellowship Faculty|

 Education is one of the founding principles of TRIA Orthopaedic Center and our fellowship program is the cornerstone of this.
-Our education program is designed to provide comprehensive training and exposure to develop well-rounded skilled sports medicine surgeons.
+Our educational program is designed to provide comprehensive training and exposure to develop well-rounded skilled sports medicine surgeons.
 For specific benefit of the fellows, there are weekly didactic sessions covering orthopedic surgery and primary care sports medicine topics.
-There are also monthly journal clubs, case discussion conferences (including M & M), physical therapy and musculoskeletal radiologist lectures/interactives.
+There are also monthly journal clubs, case discussion conferences (including M & M), physical therapy and musculoskeletal radiology lectures/interactives.
 Throughout the year there are professional development interactives that cover topics of practice management.
 Fellows also attend local, regional and national meetings.
-Additionally there are opportunities for Bio-skills and anatomy labs.
+Additionally, there will be opportunities for surgical skills and anatomy labs.

-Our on-site Bio-Skills laboratory provides a tremendous opportunity for fellows to gain knowledge in anatomy, procedure development and refinement, and innovative/scholarly work.
-At least 7-8 labs are performed during the academic year.
+Our on-site Surgical Skills laboratory provides a tremendous opportunity for fellows to gain knowledge in anatomy, procedure development and refinement, and innovative/scholarly work.
+At least 7 labs are performed during the academic year.
 Typical labs performed include: ACL and multi-ligament reconstruction, knee osteotomy, shoulder and elbow arthroscopy, open shoulders procedures, including shoulder instability and arthroplasty.

 Physical/Occupational Therapy Conference